-A third ruling on Florida's gay marriage ban followed the same result as the other two and found that it was unconstitutional.
+A third ruling on Florida’s gay marriage ban followed the same result as the other two and ruled that it was unconstitutional.

 Circuit Court Judge Dale Cohen’s decision, which affects only south Florida’s Broward County follows a July 17 ruling in Monroe County and a similar ruling in Miami-Dade, according to the Miami Herald.

 “The Court is well aware of the emotionally charged environment behind this important issue,” Cohen wrote in his opinion.
 “However, politics and emotionality cannot rule.
 It is the laws of our government that create the free society we enjoy.”

 The judge added, “This Court believes that the issue here is not whether there is a right to same-sex marriage but instead whether there is a right to marriage from which same-sex couples can be excluded.”

 The ruling was stayed pending an almost certain appeal from state Attorney General Pam Bondi, Reuters reports as she is doing so with the other two Florida rulings.